-Providence Canyon state park offers either pioneer camping or overnight along the backcountry camping options.
+Providence Canyon state park offers either pioneer camping or primative backcountry camping options.

 What is pioneer camping?

-Pioneer campsites are basically a step between backcountry camping and your amenity-rich KOA style campsites found along the highways.
+Pioneer campsites are basically a step between primitive backcountry camping and your amenity-rich KOA style campsites found along the highways.
 At the Grand Canyon of Georgia, there are three pioneer campsites.
 Each is accessible by car or truck only (no RV hookups and bumpy winding roads) and includes a lean-to shed, two picnic tables, a fire pit, and an outhouse.
-The outhouse at Pioneer campsite 2 where we stayed had an unbearable stench of ammonia so we ended up digging little holes and burying our waste.
+The outhouse at Pioneer campsite 2 where we stayed had an unbearable stench of ammonia.
+We ended up digging little holes (cat holes) and burying our waste.